Buddhism amongst Tamils

-Buddhism amongst the Tamils was historically found in the Tamilakam region of India and Northern Sri Lanka.
+Buddhism amongst the Tamils was historically found in the Tamilakam region of India and Sri Lanka.

 India

 Origin

 The heritage of the town of Nākappaṭṭinam is found in the Burmese historical text of the 3rd century BCE and gives evidence of a Budha Vihar built by the King Ashoka.
 An inscription from Anuradhapura, Sri Lanka dated to 2nd century BCE records the association of Tamil merchants with Buddhist institution.

-For several centuries in the second millennium of the common era Buddhism among the Tamils in Tamil Nadu and Sri Lanka was neglected and virtually abandoned due to shifts in political patronage and the revivalism among non-Buddhist religions.
-According to A.J.V.
-Chandrakanthan who recently (2019) published an article about an 11th-century comparative work named Veerasoliyam, codifying Tamil and Sanskrit Philology and Poetics is a clear indicator of the prominence given to Buddhism in Tamil scholarship.
-However the pan Saiva revival in Tamilagam in the second half of the second millennium and the Vaishnava resurgence coupled with the Bhakti movement ushered in a new era of religious militancy that virtually eradicated Buddhism forever from the Tamil-speaking regions of the South of India.

 Ancient ruins of a 4th-5th-century Buddhist monastery, a Buddha statue, and a Buddhapada (footprint of the Buddha) were found in another section of the ancient city, now at Pallavanesvaram.

 Nāgappaṭṭinam was a Buddhist centre of the 4th-5th century CE.
 Its stupa dates from this era.
 Buddhism disappeared from this city as of an unknown date but was revived as of the 9th century.
 (H.P.Ray, The Winds of Change, Delhi 1994, p.
 142) In the 11th century, Chudamani Vihara was built by the Javanese king Sri Vijaya Soolamanivarman with the patronage of Raja Raja Chola I. The "Animangalam Copperplate" of Kulothungachola notes that “Kasiba Thera” [Buddhist Monk] renovated the Buddhist temple in the 6th century with the help of Buddhist monks of "Naga Nadu".
 This "nagar annam vihar" later came to be known as "Nagananavigar".
-Buddhism flourished until the 15th century and the buildings of the vigara survived until the 18th century.
+Buddhism flourished until the 15th century and the buildings of the vihara survived until the 18th century.

 Kanchipuram is one of the oldest cities in South India, and was a city of learning for Tamil, Sanskrit, and Pali and was believed to be visited by Xuanzang.
 He visited the city in the 7th century and said that this city was 6 miles in circumference and that its people were famous for bravery and piety as well as for their love of justice and veneration for learning.
 He further recorded that Gautama Buddha had visited the place.
 It was during the reign of the Pallava dynasty from the 4th to the 9th centuries that Kanchipuram attained its limelight.
 The city served as the Pallava capital, and many of the known temples were built during their reign.
 According to Tamil tradition, the founder of Zen, Bodhidharma was born here.